akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy stopped as his horse bolted past them at a gallop, heading for the river crossing.
 His normally low smooth voice voice turned into yell with un-knightly words that would make a pig blush.
 He took off, scattering the geese, running after his mount, as though chased by a swarm of bees.
 Far behind him, the nurse doubled over in a fit of laughter, slapping her leg at the comedy of the scene.

-By the time Beatrice reached the nurse, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.
+By the time Beatrice reached the woman, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.

 "It seems that someone let Sir Guy's horse loose, fancy that.
 Fresh eggs, is it?"